material-motion/material-motion/concepts/patterns.md

 Examples of *active* Executions:

-- Fulfilling a Pan Goal while pan gesture events are being generated.
+- Fulfilling a Pan Plan while pan gesture events are being generated.
-- Fulfilling a Spring Attachment Goal and the body has not yet reached its final resting state.
+- Fulfilling a Spring Attachment Plan and the body has not yet reached its final resting state.

 Examples of *dormant* Executions:

-- Fulfilling a Pan Goal for which there are no pan gesture events.
+- Fulfilling a Pan Plan for which there are no pan gesture events.
-- Fulfilling a Spring Attachment Goal and the body has reached its final resting state.
+- Fulfilling a Spring Attachment Plan and the body has reached its final resting state.

 The process or thread on which an Execution executes its contract depends on a combination of the types of Primitives it employs and assumptions already made by a given platform.

 > Imagine a platform that executes user input on the main thread of the application while Tween animations are executed on a separate process altogether.
 A Gesture Execution would likely execute on the main thread.
 A Tween Execution would likely execute some or all of its logic on the separate process.

-## The Coordination/Goal pattern
+## The Coordination/Plan pattern

-A **Coordination** is a coordinating entity that describes an interactive experience by creating Goals and associating them with specific elements.
+A **Coordination** is a coordinating entity that describes an interactive experience by creating Plans and associating them with specific elements.

 > Imagine a transition between two states.
 A Coordination might create a Timeline and associate a variety of Tweens to various elements in the scene.

-Coordinations may use Goals that build upon any of the available Primitives.
+Coordinations may use Plans that build upon any of the available Primitives.
 This enables the expression of **coordinated interactions**.

 > Imagine a set of avatars as being draggable and, when not being dragged, the avatars gravitate toward the edges of a defined area.
-The Coordination might associate a Draggable Goal with a given avatar.
-The Coordination might also associate a Spring Attachment Goal to the avatar once the user has released it.
+The Coordination might associate a Draggable Plan with a given avatar.
+The Coordination might also associate a Spring Attachment Plan to the avatar once the user has released it.

 **Multiple Coordinations** can affect a given set of elements.
 The software designer is able to choose reasonable lines of responsibility.